Mission Report No 5

 missionary rests with the Mission President.
 It is a large burden on ageing

-shoulders, but with the Lords help most Mission Presidents do an amazing job.
+shoulders, but with the Lord's help most Mission Presidents do an amazing job.

 Here in north Queensland, the Mission President also has a number of Mission Districts